dnypham/ajax-project/README.md

   2. User can search for breweries by city.
   3. User can search for breweries by name.
   4. User can save breweries.

-## Stretch Features:
+  5. User can view saved breweries.
-  - User can create an account.
+  6. User can unfavorite saved breweries.

 ## Preview:
 ![brew-discovery-demo-2](https://user-images.githubusercontent.com/85265067/154155503-26681b2e-15cd-482a-b3d5-eb6bd72263a9.gif)